Right Understanding: Foundation of Buddhist Wisdom

 When one understands that the physical existence, body, feeling, perception, mental formation, and consciousness, are but temporary, then also it is to be considered as right understanding.

 "And how is right view the forerunner?
 One discerns wrong view as wrong view, and right view as right view.
 This is one's right view.
 And what is wrong view?
 'There is nothing given, nothing offered, nothing sacrificed.
 There is no fruit or result of good or bad actions.
-There is no this world, no next world, no mother, no father, no spontaneously reborn beings; no priests or contemplatives who, faring rightly & practicing rightly, proclaim this world & the next after having directly known & realized it for themselves.'
+There is no this world, no next world, no mother, no father, no spontaneously reborn beings; no priests or contemplatives who, faring rightly and practicing rightly, proclaim this world and the next after having directly known and realized it for themselves.'
 This is wrong view...
-"One tries to abandon wrong view & to enter into right view: This is one's right effort.
-One is mindful to abandon wrong view & to enter & remain in right view: This is one's right mindfulness.
-Thus these three qualities — right view, right effort, & right mindfulness — run & circle around right view." — MN 117
+"One tries to abandon wrong view and to enter into right view: This is one's right effort.
+One is mindful to abandon wrong view and to enter and remain in right view: This is one's right mindfulness.
+Thus these three qualities right view, right effort, and right mindfulness run and circle around right view."
+MN 117

 People who hold wrong view